sButtons/sbuttons/CONTRIBUTING.md

 ## Button Ideas

-If you would like to suggest a new button idea, please create a "New Button Idea" Issue.
+If you would like to suggest a new button idea, please create a [new discussion](https://github.com/sButtons/sbuttons/discussions/new) with the category "idea".

 ## Create Pull Request